Our Optometry Centers Can Treat Glaucoma

 - Trabeculectomy: This is a traditional surgical procedure where an eye doctor would create a small incision in the white of your eye, creating a new channel for the fluid to drain.

 Since glaucoma shows no early symptoms, eye exams with a doctor of optometry are essential.
-Our optometrists at Macias Eye Medical Centers treat patients in Riverside, San Bernardino, Fontana, and surrounding areas.
+Our optometrists at Macias Eye Medical Centers treat patients in Riverside and Fontana as well as surrounding areas.
 To schedule an appointment, give us a call today.